antmicro/testplanner/README.md

 ## Testplan example

-The following code represents a testplan named `Example tesplan` with single testpoint:
+The following code represents a testplan named `Example testplan` with single testpoint:

 ```
 {